Reclaiming Edmund Boulevard

 -

-Official City notification letters arrive to residents (10/3/25)
+Official City Notification letters arrive to residents (10/3/25)

 The City’s notification of the name change and guidance should have now arrived to all property owners/residents of the street.
 Among other goals, the letter outlined several projects that the City of Minneapolis staff are taking to support residents in the name change process.